10 Ideas for Recycling Old Towels

 - Cut down to size for washcloths, dishcloths and hand towels.
 Either serge ends or hem.
 Pack some in the car too, great for cleaning up spills or wiping down the dash while you’re stuck in traffic.
 For very thin towels, you can double up the towel.

-- Make yourself a spa headwrap, pattern: free spa headwrap pattern
+- Make yourself a spa headwrap, pattern: free spa headwrap pattern on this page.

 - Whip up a few pet blankets, pet bed liners, pet pillows.
 If you’re bursting at the seams with old towels, check with animal shelters and vet clinics–they may be happy to take them off your hands.